TheRealAlan/hoggle/README.md

 ### Padding & Margin Helpers

-Padding and margin can be added with classes that are multiples of `$base`, which by default are 6px.
+Padding and margin can be added with classes that are multiples of `$base` up to 6, which by default are 6px.
 For example, `.pad-3` would result in 18px of padding on all four sides.
 There are separate classes for direction as well.
 For top and bottom, `.pad-v-*`, and for left and right, `.pad-h-*`.
 Add padding to just one side using `.pad-top-*`, `.pad-right-*`, `.pad-bottom-*`, and `.pad-left-*`.

 ### Responsive Padding & Margin Helpers

-Often there’s a need for changing margins and paddings for different screen sizes.
+Often there’s a need for changing margin and padding for different screen sizes.
 The margin and padding classes can also be set with screen size prefixes, just like the column widths.
 For example, `.x-small-margin-bottom-3` will only add 18px of margin when the columns are stacked on a phone.